ptrumpis/snap-camera-signature-patch/README.md

 - [Web based online Patch Tool](https://ptrumpis.github.io/snap-camera-signature-patch/)

 ## ❤️ Support
-If you like my work and would like to support me, you are welcome to invite me for a virtual coffee ☕
+If you like my work and want to support me, feel free to invite me for a virtual coffee ☕

 - [☕ Ko-fi](https://ko-fi.com/ptrumpis)
 - [☕ Buy me a Coffee](https://www.buymeacoffee.com/ptrumpis)
 - [☕ Liberapay](https://liberapay.com/ptrumpis/)

+You can also become my GitHub Sponsor